Rigidity of compact quasi-Einstein manifolds with boundary: Introduction

 A compact $n$-dimensional Riemannian ma\-ni\-fold $(M^n,\,g),$ $n\geq 2,$ possibly with boundary $\partial M,$ is called an $m$-{\it quasi-Einstein manifold}, or simply {\it quasi-Einstein manifold}, if there exists a smooth potential function $u$ on $M^n$ satisfying the system for some constants $\lambda$ and $0<m<\infty$ (cf. \cite{CaseShuWei, He-Petersen-Wylie2012,Petersen-Chenxu}).
 Here, $\nabla^{2} u$ stands for the Hessian of $u$ and $Ric$ is the Ricci tensor of $g.$ When $m=1$, we assume in addition that $\Delta u=-\lambda u$ in order to recover the {\it static equation}: $-(\Delta u)g+\nabla^2 u -uRic=0.$ Moreover, an $m$-quasi-Einstein manifold will be called {\it trivial} if $u$ is constant, otherwise it will be {\it nontrivial}.
 We notice that the triviality implies that $M^n$ is an Einstein manifold.

 The study of quasi-Einstein manifolds is directly related to the existence of warped pro\-duct Einstein metrics on a given manifold.
-To be precise, as discussed by Besse \cite[pg.
-267]{Besse}, an $m$-quasi-Einstein manifold corresponds to a base of a warped product Einstein metric; for more details, see, e.g., \cite[Corollary 9.107, pg.
-267]{Besse} and \cite{Ernani2,Besse,CaseShuWei,catino,CMMM,MR,Rimoldi}.
-Choosing $u=e^{-\frac{f}{m}}$ in (\ref{eq-qE}) when $\partial M=\emptyset,$ an $\infty$-quasi-Einstein manifold is precisely a gradient Ricci soliton $(M^n,\,g,\,f),$ see \cite{CaseShuWei,CMMM,CRZJGEA,Rimoldi}.
-Despite similarity, there exist examples of quasi-Einstein manifolds that are in stark contrast to the Ricci solitons.
-Another interesting motivation to investigate quasi-Einstein manifolds derives from the study of diffusion operators by Bakry and \'Emery \cite{bakry}, which is linked to the theory of smooth metric measure spaces; see, e.g., \cite{BRR,CaseT,CaseP,MR,Rimoldi,LFWang,WW,WW2} and the references therein.
-In particular, $1$-quasi-Einstein manifolds are more commonly called {\it static spaces}.
-Besides being interesting on their own, static spaces have connections to the positive mass theorem and general relativity (see \cite[Remark 2.3]{CaseShuWei} and \cite{Ambrozio,BM,BMC,Kobayashi,lafontaine,QY1,QY}).
+To be precise, as discussed by Besse \cite[p.
+267]{Besse}, an $m$-quasi-Einstein manifold corresponds to a base of a warped product Einstein metric; for more details, see, e.g., \cite[Proposition 1.1]{He-Petersen-Wylie2012}, \cite[Corollary 9.107]{Besse} and \cite{Ernani2,Besse,CaseShuWei,catino,CMMM,MR,Rimoldi}.
+If $\partial M=\emptyset,$ we can make sense of $\infty$-quasi-Einstein manifolds by setting $u=e^{-\frac{f}{m}}$ in (\ref{eq-qE}) and taking the limit $m\to \infty.$ These are precisely gradient Ricci solitons; see \cite{Cao1,CaseShuWei,CRZJGEA,Hamilton}.
+Although quasi-Einstein manifolds and gradient Ricci solitons share structural similarities, there exist examples that exhibit fundamental differences, as discussed in, e.g., \cite[Remark 1.4]{He-Petersen-Wylie2012} and \cite{BRS14,Bohm,CaseShuWei}.
+Another interesting motivation to investigate quasi-Einstein manifolds comes from the study of diffusion operators by Bakry and \'Emery \cite{bakry}, which is linked to the theory of smooth metric measure spaces; see, e.g., \cite{BRR,CaseT,CaseP,MR,Rimoldi,LFWang,LFWang2,WW,WW2} and the references therein. $1$-quasi-Einstein manifolds are commonly known as static spaces.
+More precisely, static spaces can be viewed as the relativistic interpretation of $1$-quasi-Einstein manifolds that serve as bases of Einstein manifolds; see \cite[Remark 2.3]{CaseShuWei} and \cite{Ambrozio,BM,BMC,Kobayashi,lafontaine,QY1,QY}.
 Additionally, quasi-Einstein metrics have attracted interest in physics due to their relation with the geometry of a degenerate Killing horizon and horizon limit; see, e.g., \cite{BGKW,BGKW2,Wylie}.
+Explicit examples of nontrivial compact and noncompact $m$-quasi-Einstein manifolds can be found in, e.g., \cite{Bergery,Besse,Bohm,Bohm2,CaseShuWei,CaseT,CaseP,He-Petersen-Wylie2012,Lu,Ernani_Keti,Rimoldi,LFWang}.
+Moreover, the classification of $1$ and $2$-dimensional $m$-quasi-Einstein manifolds is presented in \cite[p.
+267-272]{Besse} and \cite{He-Petersen-Wylie2012}.